Bodix/Evolunity/README.md

 - `MenuItems` - Useful menu items.
 - `Config` - Editor window with different project settings (e.g., target frame rate).
 - `LayerDrawer` - Property drawer for `LayerAttribute` that shows a popup with layers (not mask).
+- `TypeSelectorDrawer` - Property drawer for `TypeSelectorAttribute` that allows you to select a derived class or interface implementation.
+Target type requirements see in `TypeSelectorAttribute` documentation.
+Use together with `SerializeReferenceAttribute`.
 - `Define` - Defines management.
 - `EditorConsole` - Utility for working with the Editor console.
 - `OpenInFileManager` - Utility to open the given path in the file manager.